-But when you use Custom Facebook Feed Pro, the best Facebook feed plugin for WordPress, you can easily add your Facebook videos to your site — even if you’re not tech-savvy.
+But when you use Facebook Feed Pro, the best Facebook feed plugin for WordPress, you can easily add your Facebook videos to your site — even if you’re not tech-savvy.

 With the help of the plugin, we embedded WPBeginner’s Facebook videos on WordPress in under 5 minutes.